ae-chan/stockprice_forecasting/README.md

-Stock Price Forecasting\\
+Stock Price Forecasting\n
-Using Prophet by Facebook to forecast stock prices fed by the Yahoo Finance API
+Using Prophet by Facebook to forecast stock prices fed by the Yahoo Finance API\n

 To use:
 1) In "settings.env":